 Louise Fennimore is a Director of Noel Gay Artists and looks after the voice over and corporate department including awards ceremony hosts, conference facilitators, after dinner cabaret and speakers.
 She is assisted by Catrina Caldwell and Kas Michael.

-Sammy Smith assists the agents across the company as well as running the office admin side of things and manning the phones so listen out for her dulcet welsh tones.
+Melissa Fontaine assists the agents across the company as well as running the office admin side of things and manning the phones, so listen out for her dulcet tones when you call us.

 David Corley is the Financial Controller.
 George Constantinidi has been Chairman since 1987.